Common Beginner Errors in Padel

 • Staying back even after a strong shot

-• Arriving late and unbalanced
+• Arriving late & unbalanced

 Fix: